 Assist in establishing a plan.

-This small act will go a long way in letting your employee know he or she is supported.
-Periodically check in with your employee by asking how things are going or sending a quick email.
+Checking in with your employee let’s them know they’re supported.
+Periodically ask them how things are going.
 Being mindful of an employee’s personal situation after the event has passed does a lot for personal and team morale.

 Creating an atmosphere of empathy and professionalism isn’t always easy.
 But keep these tips in mind, and you’ll be on your way to helping employees through a difficult time.Posted by